SophieDufrane/PP3_Satisfaction_Survey/README.md

 The idea for this project was inspired by [Workhuman](https://www.workhuman.com/), a company that offers solutions to improve employee engagement and feedback mechanisms.

-### External Libraries
+### External Libraries, Tools and Technology

-- `gspread`: Used to interact with *Google Sheets*.
-This library was essential for retrieving and storing survey responses in real-time, allowing the application to dynamically update and analyze survey data directly from the Google Sheets document.
+- `gspread`: A Python library used to interact with *Google Sheets*.
+This library was essential for retrieving and storing survey responses in real-time, allowing the application to dynamically update and analyse survey data directly from the Google Sheets document.
-- `google.oauth2`: Used for authenticating access to *Google Sheets* via service account credentials.
-This library was crucial for secure and authorized access to the Google Sheets API, ensuring that only authorized users can read or write data to the survey spreadsheet.
+- `google.oauth2`: Another librairy used for authenticating access to *Google Sheets* via service account credentials.
+This library was crucial for secure and authorised access to the Google Sheets API.
+Credentials were managed securely through the creds.json file.
+- `Google Sheets`: Used to store and manage survey responses.
+- `Python`: The main programming language used for building the survey and analysis tool.
+- `Google Cloud Console`: Used to generate credentials and API accesses for Google Sheets integration.
+- `Gitpod`: A cloud-based IDE used for developing the project.

 ### Resources

 - [Love Sandwiches Project](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1):
   - This *Code Institute* project provided guidance on how to implement the integration with *Google Sheets*.
 Specifically, the setup for `gspread` and Credentials authentication was adapted from this project.
-  - For example, the code handling *Google Sheets* authentication and updating (in the `update_worksheet` and `get_survey_data` functions) was based on *Love Sandwiches* but modified to suit the needs of this Moodtracker project.
+  - The code handling *Google Sheets* authentication and updating (in the `update_worksheet` and `get_survey_data` functions) was also based on this project but modified to suit the needs of the current project.
 These modifications included adjusting for different worksheet names and data formatting for survey responses.
-  - The validation logic using a `while True` loop with `try-except` for user input was also adapted from the *Love Sandwiches* project.
-This logic was reused and slightly modified to handle different menu options and return selections based on this project's requirements.
+  - The validation logic using a `while True` loop with `try-except` for user input was also adapted and slightly modified to handle different menu options and return selections based on this project's requirements.
 - [Python Tutor](https://pythontutor.com/visualize.html#mode=edit):
-  - This online tool was used to visualize and debug blocks of Python code, helping to ensure the logic was correct throughout development.
+  - This online tool was used to visualize and debug blocks of code, helping to ensure the logic was correct throughout development.
 - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/), [Flake8](https://flake8.pycqa.org/en/latest/) and [Black](https://pypi.org/project/black/):
   - These resources were used for code formatting and validation according to Python standards.
 Flake8 was initially used for style error detection, while Black was employed for automated code formatting.
 - [Functions vs Classes: When to Use Which and Why?](https://www.youtube.com/watch?v=txRTzljmV0Q):
   - This video helped me understand when to use functions and when to use classes, which made it easier to apply these concepts in my project.
 - [List Comprehension](https://www.learndatasci.com/solutions/python-list-comprehension/):
-  - This resource deepened my understanding of list comprehension and its efficient usage in Python.
+  - This resource deepened my understanding of list comprehension and its usage for the project.
+Lists comprehension were used for example in the `summary_statistic` or `top_analysis` functions.
 - [Lambda function](https://www.geeksforgeeks.org/ways-sort-list-dictionaries-values-python-using-lambda-function/):
-  - This article showed me how to use lambda functions to sort lists of dictionaries, which helped me work better with data structures..
+  - This article showed me how to use lambda functions to sort lists of dictionaries, and was used for the display of the Top Satisfaction and Concerns.